 The Boyne Fishermen's Rescue and Recovery Service provides a 24 hour emergency rescue service along the River Boyne, 365 days a year.
 Search & recovery services are also provided to people who have lost loved ones throughout the waterways in the Island of Ireland.
 So why donate ? donate because your money helps us to provide a service that not just saves lifes but brings closure to families who have lost a loved one in our waterways.support boyne rescue now

-At 23.15 last night ,Monday 21st January the Boyne Fishermen’s Rescue and Recovery Service emergency paging system was activated to the reports of a person attempting to enter the water from the Waterfront 24hr garage in Drogheda
+At 23.08hrs last night the Boyne Fishermen's Rescue & Recovery Service emergency paging system was activated to the reports of a person Attempting to Enter the Water from the Doners Green area of the river Boyne.

-01.14 am on Sunday 11th November the Boyne Fishermen’s Rescue and Recovery Service emergency paging system was activated to the reports of a missing persons in the Drogheda area and maybe attempting to enter the river Boyne.
+At 05.38hrs this morning the Boyne Fishermen's Rescue & Recovery Service emergency paging system was activated to the reports of a missing person from the Drogheda area and it was feared they may have entered the river Boyne.